Five Tips for Finding a Perfect Spring Break Ski Resort

 The experts at FamilySkiHub.com have shared their tips for selecting the right mountain resort during spring break, Easter or before the last of the snow melts.

 A ski resort takes on a personality of its own during spring break.
-You have your pure family resorts with lots of ski classes and tots, the college crowd which can be decidedly more aggressive (and up late partying), and the hard core crowd where challenging skiing is the main event, period.
+You have your pure family resorts with lots of ski classes and tots.
+Then there’s the hardcore spring breakers — the college crowd which can be decidedly more aggressive (and up late partying).
+The hard core crowd looks for challenging skiing as the main event, period.
 Figure out which you want to go to and ask around, or check out resort reviews online.

 The quality of a ski school is a big deal to families who hope to entertain their kids.
 Check to see about rates, instructor quality, and class sizes and duration.
 Many ski areas have ski schools that offer more than just lessons — they will occupy your child for the hours between when the lesson is done and you’re ready to stop skiing.